Premenstrual Syndrome (PMS)

 NetWellness receives many questions about Premenstrual Syndrome (PMS).
 In the few days before each menstrual period many women experience what is commonly called PMS.
 This can include a number of different physical and emotional symptoms.
-Some women find these symptoms predictable every month while others experience a great deal of variation from period to period.
+Some women experience PMS symptoms every month while others experience a great deal of variation from period to period.

-Most women will agree that having some or even all of these symptoms is quite normal.
+Most women will agree that having some or even all of these symptoms are normal.
 Usually taking over the counter pain medication, getting plenty of rest, exercising, drinking enough water, eating well, and of course starting your period will lessen and eventually stop these symptoms until the next month.

 For some women, the symptoms of PMS can be severe and debilitating.
 These more extreme symptoms are called premenstrual dysphoric disorder (PMDD).